contrerasojuanc/user-management/README.md

 API
 ---

-Next restful API endpoints are available to be used.
+Following restful API endpoints are available to be used.

 ```
   get_users                  GET        ANY      ANY    /api/users